mriddle/mriddle/posts/2013-03-03-xml-transformation-with-rslt.md

       end
     end

 Pretty elegant, no?
-And easily testable, too, since we could write unit tests for the individual methods plus integration tests that checked the end-to-end XML-to-XML processing.
-In this way, we quickly built up a library of reusable bits (paragraphs, headings, sections, points of interest etc), so the layout of an entire chapter could be reduced to:
+And easily testable, too, since we can write unit tests for the individual methods, plus integration tests that check that input A converts correctly into expected output B.  In this way, we quickly built up a library of reusable bits (paragraphs, headings, sections, points of interest etc), so the layout of an entire chapter could be reduced to:

     within '.understand.title-page' do
       render('> section')           { section('title page')}